Patrowl/PatrowlDocs/README.md

 **PatrowlEngines** is the engine framework and the supported list of engines performing the operations (scans, searches, API calls, ...) on due time.

 # What's the content in this repository ?
-* Documentationfor PatrowlManager and PatrowlEngines
+* Documentation for PatrowlManager and PatrowlEngines
   - [Installation Guide](installation/installation-guide.md)
   - [User Guide ](installation/user-guide.md)
   - [Useful Commands](installation/userful-commands.md)